-We do our best to stay unbiased by focusing on the numbers and hard facts, and keeping things as simple as possible.
+We do our best to stay unbiased by focusing on the numbers and hard facts and keeping things as simple as possible.
 We analyze topics from a number of different sports, and provide insight into questions such as, “how would one quantify home field advantage?” or, “how many points will the Vikings beat the Packers by?”
-There will always be a number factors to consider when answering questions of this nature, but, sometimes the best thing to do is to sit back and Trust the Model.
+There will always be a number of factors to consider when answering questions of this nature, but, sometimes the best thing to do is to sit back and Trust the Model.

-Sam Walczak | Creator and Contributor
+Sam Walczak | Co-Founder & Analyst

-Marc Richards | Creator and Contributor
+Marc Richards | Co-Founder & Analyst

-Marc graduated from St. Olaf College in 2016, where he played Hockey and studied Mathematics, Economics, and Statistics.
-Marc works at a reinsurance brokerage firm in Bloomington, Minnesota.
+Marc is a Ph.D. student in the Department of Statistics at the University of Pittsburgh where he studies the intersection of statistics and machine learning.
+Before that he worked at a reinsurance brokerage firm in Bloomington, Minnesota as a Catastrophe Modeler.
+He also earned a Bachelor’s Degree in Mathematics, Economics, and Statistics from St. Olaf College while playing College Hockey for the Oles.
 Marc focuses on hockey, basketball, and football content, and has contributed to Model 284’s NFL, NBA, and NHL projects.
 When Marc isn’t crunching numbers, you might find him playing pick up hoops, hunting, fishing or climbing a mountain.
-Marc’s first language is R.

 Evan Droen | Contributor

-Evan graduated from St. Olaf College in 2015 with a degree in Economics and Management Studies, and is currently working for a consulting firm in Minneapolis, Minnesota.
+Evan graduated from St. Olaf College in 2015 with a degree in Economics and Management Studies and is currently working for a consulting firm in Minneapolis, Minnesota.
 Outside of work, Evan enjoys playing pick up hoops, watching Marc Gasol YouTube highlights, spending time on the lake, and grilling pork chops.
 Although his experience in sports analytics is fairly limited, Evan correctly predicted that the Minnesota Timberwolves would miss the playoffs in the 2013-2014 season.

-Jack Werner | Contributor
+Jack Werner | Analyst

-Eric King | Contributor
+Eric King | Analyst

 Eric currently works as a Business Analyst in Shoreview, Minnesota, while also averaging 13/8/5 in lunch-break YMCA pickup games.
 Eric studied Math and Statistics from St. Olaf, where he graduated in 2014.
 As a child, Eric dreamed of someday playing in the NBA.
 As an adult, he has settled for working on NBA projects with the Model284 team.
 Eric’s hobby’s include pickup sports, running, and snowboarding.